Skip to main content

 Here's how the permitting process works:

-Per Fort Bend County's fee schedule, new single-family residential septic permits cost $575, which covers plan review and two inspections.
-Additional re-inspections cost $200 each.
+Permit fees are $575 for new single-family residential systems, which includes the TCEQ fee.
 For aerobic systems, you must maintain a valid maintenance contract at all times and submit it to the county with annual renewal fees.

 Most Rosenberg homeowners pay $275-$400 for standard septic pumping, with 1,000-gallon tanks averaging around $325.